zurinaza/ESD-Competency/README.md

 }

 /* ============================================================
-   07 BUILD \u2014 Claude-assisted refine + rubric
+   08 BUILD \u2014 AI-assisted rubric (provider-agnostic)
-   These call Claude's API and only connect when this app runs inside Claude.
-Everything else works without them.
+   The default path uses Claude and only connects inside Claude;
+   any other provider uses the user's own endpoint, key and model.
+   Everything else in the app works with no AI at all.
    ============================================================ */
 const AIBOX={brief:null,rub:null};
 function esc(s){return (s==null?"":String(s)).replace(/&/g,"&amp;").replace(/</g,"&lt;").replace(/>/g,"&gt;");}